-- 1. Set the type of heating and temperature or level. - Touch the field before starting.
-The cooking time is highlighted white in the display. - 3.
+- 1. Set the operating mode, and temperature or level. - 2.
+Touch the 🖾 field before starting. - The cooking time is highlighted white in the display. - 3.
 Turn the rotary selector to set the cooking time.

-The value is applied after a few seconds, or touch the ightharpoonup field twice.
-The cooking time is shown in the display under the type of heating and temperature or level.
-4. Press the \( \rightarrow \) Start/Stop button to start.
+The value is applied after a few seconds, or touch the D field twice.
+The cooking time is shown on the display under the operating mode and temperature or level.

+Press the ▷ Start/Stop button to start.
 The cooking time counts down on the display.